-Our objectives related to these goals are to:
+Our objectives related to the goals mentioned above are to:

 - Increase reliability of travel

 - Increase truck time reliability

-- Reduce single occupancy vehicle use
+- Increase share of non-single occupancy vehicle (SOV) trips

 - Move toward meeting federal air standards

 Increased reliability refers to our ability to travel in "free-flow" conditions.
-Free flow conditions refer to times where road travel operates at the designed speed and does not slow as a result of volume of vehicles or crash incidents and/or accidents.
+Free flow conditions refer to times where road travel operates at the designed speed and does not slow because of volume of vehicles or crash incidents and/or accidents.

-As our region is expected to grow exponentially, targets to maintain truck time reliability the same will require significant work, as will our work to shift people movement towards more efficient methods.
-Both will ensure the Houston-Galveston TMA improves its standing as compared to other regions to support job growth, improved quality of life, and economic competitiveness.
+As our region is expected to grow exponentially, targets to maintain truck time reliability will require significant work, as will our work to make people movement more efficient.
+Both will ensure the Houston-Galveston MPO region improves its standing as compared to other regions to support job growth, improve quality of life, and economic competitiveness.

 Reducing single occupancy vehicle use ensures that we are using our transportation network more efficiently.
-This requires seeing capacity through a new lens and focusing on increasing the number of people we can move through our network without increasing the number of vehicles.
+This requires seeing capacity through a new lens, focusing on increasing the number of people we can move through our network without increasing the number of vehicles.
 Doing so saves the region money, improves congestion, and improves air quality.